fsprojects/IfSharp/README.md

 For more information view the [documentation](http://fsprojects.github.io/IfSharp/).
 IfSharp is 64-bit *ONLY*.

 # Compatibility
-IfSharp works with Jupyter 4.0 and 4.1 and works with both Python 2.X and Python 3.X
+IfSharp supports Jupyter 4.0 and 4.1 and works with both Python 2.X and Python 3.X

+If you need IPython 1.x or 2.x support please see the archived https://github.com/fsprojects/IfSharp/tree/ipython-archive

 # Automatic Installation
 Previous releases for the IPython notebook are here: [release repository](https://github.com/fsprojects/IfSharp/releases).